memicemir/TSE/README.md

 # TSE

-TSE_v2.3 - Is new version of v2.2 with few small bug fixes (June 2023) - user guidlines of v2.2 is same for v2.3
+TSE_v2.4 - is new official release of the optimizer.
+Hopefully more stable version with few minor bug fixes...
+User guidlines of the TSE_v2.2 can be used (soon I will update user guidlines to 2.4 version).

+TSE_v2.3 - is still available in the TSE repository as branch: TSE_v2.3.

-TSE_v2.2 - Is OFFICIAL RELEASE of the version 2 (April 2023)
+TSE_v2.2 - was OFFICIAL RELEASE of the version 2 (April 2023)

 Time-Series cultivar coefficient Estimator for DSSAT models.

 ------------------------------------------------------------------------------------------------------------
-1. The "TSE_v2.3.7z" file has to be unzipped (with 7-zip).
+1. The "TSE_v2.4.7z" file has to be unzipped (with 7-zip).

-2. Unzipped "TSE_v2.3" directory copied to the DSSAT Tools directory "C:\DSSAT48\Tools".
+2. Unzipped "TSE_v2.4" directory copied to the DSSAT Tools directory "C:\DSSAT48\Tools".

-3. In folder "TSE_v2.3" ("C:\DSSAT48\Tools\TSE_v2.3")  ->TSE_v2.3.exe<- executed as Administrator.
+3. In folder "TSE_v2.4" ("C:\DSSAT48\Tools\TSE_v2.4")  -> TSE_v2.4.exe <- executed as Administrator.

 4. More detailed instructions can be found in user guidelines!